Wolftallemo/Bloxify/README.md

    If you installed node using `snap`, the path of the node executable is `/snap/bin/node`

 7. Save the file (presumably with the name you made for it in step two if you named it).
+8. Enable the service: `sudo systemctl enable virgil`
-8. Reload the systemd daemon: `sudo systemctl daemon-reload` If the bot is not online and/or errors occur when running commands, check the logs with `sudo journalctl -eu [name of service]`
+9. Reload the systemd daemon: `sudo systemctl daemon-reload` If the bot is not online and/or errors occur when running commands, check the logs with `sudo journalctl -eu [name of service]`

 ### Update Server